 - urination in a weak stream or drips

-The most common side effects of TUDORZA PRESSAIR include:
+The most common side effects of TUDORZA PRESSAIR include headache, common cold symptoms, or cough.

 If your COPD symptoms worsen over time do not increase your dose of TUDORZA PRESSAIR, instead call your doctor.